Dr Rachel McMullan

 In 2010 I became a Wellcome Trust Career Development Fellow at Imperial College using C. elegans to study the relationships between the nervous and immune systems the mediate responses to infection.

-I joined the School of Life, Health and Chemical Sciences in 2015 as a lecturer.
+I joined the School of Life, Health and Chemical Sciences in 2015 as a lecturer and am now a Senior Lecturer in Health Sciences.

 1999 BSc Biochemistry and Molecular Cell Biology The University of Birmingham